-<Campanuloideae> EquivalentTo includes_TU some <Campanula_latifolia> and excludes_TU some <Lobelia cardinalis>.
+<Campanuloideae> EquivalentTo includes\TU some <Campanula\latifolia> and excludes\TU some <Lobelia\cardinalis>.

-This expression6 models a maximum clade definition and asserts that the class Campanuloideae is logically equivalent to the set of nodes that include the taxon concept (TU, for Taxonomic Unit) 'Campanula_latifolia', and exclude the taxon concept 'Lobelia_cardinalis', two necessary and sufficient conditions (called property restrictions in OWL).
-The properties instance of that class.
+This expression models a maximum clade definition and asserts that the class Campanuloideae is logically equivalent to the set of nodes that include the taxon concept (TU, for Taxonomic Unit) 'Campanula\latifolia', and exclude the taxon concept 'Lobelia\cardinalis', two necessary and sufficient conditions (called property restrictions in OWL).
+The properties includes\TU and excludes\TU are drawn from an ontology, specifically, the Phyloreferencing Ontology, an application ontology that we are developing on top of the Comparative Data Analysis Ontology (CDAO) (Prosdocimi et al. 2009) for defining the semantics of clade definition

-6The token "some" in the phyloreference example is from OWL Manchester Syntax and signifies existential quantification.
+&lt;sup>6The token "some" in the phyloreference example is from OWL Manchester Syntax and signifies existential quantification.
 Existential quantification (as opposed to universal quantification) properly represents the semantics of the clade definition: for a taxon concept to be included, some instance of it needs to be included, not every possibly existing one (observed or not).
 Likewise for exclusion.
-TU here is the class of entities that are instances of a given taxon concept. <Campanula latifolia> refers to the TU class, "some <Campanula latifolia>" is some includes_TU and excludes_TU are drawn from an ontology, specifically, the Phyloreferencing Ontology, an application ontology that we are developing on top of the Comparative Data Analysis Ontology (CDAO) (Prosdocimi et al. 2009) for defining the semantics of clade definition components.
-For example, includes_TU as a property is defined such that in the above definition "includes_TU some <Campanula_latifolia>" is true for all nodes that represent an instance of the taxon concept Campanula latifolia, or from which such a node descends.
-In contrast, in the above definition "excludes_TU some <Lobelia_cardinalis>" is true for nodes that have a sibling node representing an instance of the taxon concept Lobelia cardinalis, or from which such a node descends.
+TU here is the class of entities that are instances of a given taxon concept. <Campanula\latifolia> refers to the TU class, "some <Campanula\latifolia>" is some instance of that class.

+components.
+For example, includes\TU as a property is defined such that in the above definition "includes\TU some <Campanula\latifolia>" is true for all nodes that represent an instance of the taxon concept Campanula latifolia, or from which such a node descends.
+In contrast, in the above definition "excludes\TU some <Lobelia\cardinalis>" is true for nodes that have a sibling node representing an instance of the taxon concept Lobelia cardinalis, or from which such a node descends.
 The semantics of a definition with these properties are transparent, unambiguous, and readable by machines.
 As an ontology class, the definition does not pinpoint one particular node in one particular taxonomy or phylogeny, but the set of all nodes that satisfy the definition.
 Because the definition is a formal logic expression, class membership can be inferred computationally by a reasoner.